midtown-ai/glossary/glossary/a.md

 # Artificial Super Intelligence
 # ASI

- ASI is a by-product of accomplishing the goal of AGI.
+ ASI is a by-product of accomplishing the goal of [AGI].
 A commonly held belief is that general intelligence will trigger an “intelligence explosion” that will rapidly trigger super-intelligence.
 It is thought that ASI is “possible” due to recursive self-improvement, the limits of which are bounded only by a program’s mindless imagination.
 ASI accelerates to meet and quickly surpass the collective intelligence of all humankind.
 The only problem for ASI is that there are no more problems.
 When ASI solves one problem, it also demands another with the momentum of Newton’s Cradle.
 An acceleration of this sort will ask itself what is next ad infinitum until the laws of physics or theoretical computation set in.
 The University of Oxford scholar Nick Bostrom claims we have achieved ASI when machines have more intelligent than the best humans in every field, including scientific creativity, general wisdom, and social skills.
 Bostrom’s depiction of ASI has religious significance.
 Like their religious counterparts, believers of ASI even predict specific dates when the Second Coming will reveal our savior.
 Oddly, Bostrom can’t explain how to create artificial intelligence.
 His argument is regressive and depends upon itself for its explanation.
 What will create ASI?
 Well, AGI.
 Who will create AGI?
 Someone else, of course.
 AI categories suggest a false continuum at the end of which is ASI, and no one seems particularly thwarted by their ignorance.
 However, fanaticism is a doubtful innovation process.

  See also [A], [Artificial General Intelligence], [Artificial Narrow Intelligence]